Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/content.md

 - BRIEF: Displays the most basic, essential information concerning the selected transfers with one line per transfer
-- EXTEND: Displays information concerning security, exits and end- of- transfer procedures, as well as the BRIEF type information with one line per transfer
+- EXTEND: Displays information concerning security, exits and end-of-transfer procedures, as well as the BRIEF type information with one line per transfer
-- COMMUT: Displays a sort of BRIEF output, but contains some network- oriented details
+- COMMUT: Displays a sort of BRIEF output, but contains some network-oriented details
 - FULL: Displays complete information concerning each transfer
 - DEBUG: Displays the most complete output with additional information beyond the FULL content